a-qxin/a-qxin/README.md

-### welcome to my github!
+### Welcome to my Github!

-hey ✌ I'm Brenda and I love design!
+Hey ✌ I'm Brenda, product designer based in the SF Bay Area.

-let's get in touch:
+Connect with me:

 <div>
   <a href='https://www.linkedin.com/in/brendayau/'>linkedin</a>&nbsp;&nbsp;&nbsp;